Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Conclusions

-(ii) OQS Model I: When local dephasing is significant and comparable in magnitude to the tunneling energy, models with short-range tunneling favor nearly flat energy landscapes, with only slight detuning from the entry and exit sites to facilitate conduction.
-In contrast, under long-range tunneling, a corrugated energy landscape allows the system to cross over to ballistic-like conduction away from the entrance site by suppressing interferences and facilitating efficient end-to-end transfer.
+(ii) OQS Model I: when local dephasing is comparable in magnitude to the tunneling coupling energies, models with short-range tunneling favor nearly flat energy landscapes, with only slight detuning from the entry and exit sites to facilitate conduction.
+The population profile in this case suggests diffusive transport.
+In contrast, under long-range tunneling, a corrugated energy landscape allows the system to cross over to quasi-ballistic conduction away from the entrance site by suppressing interferences and facilitating efficient end-to-end transfer.
+The development of this motion under highly corrugated structures and with dephasing effects manifests that the optimization approach can discover patterns that would otherwise be impossible to determine analytically.

-(iii) OQS Model II: At moderate temperatures ($T\approx J_{max}$), ramp-like energy profiles with a total gap of the order of $J_{max}$ are preferred, regardless of tunneling range, as they support directional transport and improve the collection of carriers at the exit site.
-In these systems, transport proceed in an almost localized manner with small coherences.
+(iii) OQS Model II: at moderate temperatures ($T\approx J_{max}$), ramp-like energy profiles with a total gap of the order of $J_{max}$ are preferred, as they support directional transport and improve the collection of carriers at the exit site.
+In these systems, regardless of the range of the tunneling couplings, transport proceeds in an almost localized manner with small coherences, and with population concentrating towards the bottom (end) of the ramp.

+We emphasize that the transport mechanisms discussed in this work are inferred only from the observed patterns of coherences and population profiles.
+Because the energy landscape was optimized separately for structures of different lengths, potentially leading to distinct profiles for different sizes, we cannot systematically examine how the flux scales with system size for identical Hamiltonians.
+Thus, a quantitative analysis of transport mechanisms is beyond the scope of this study.
+Our objective, instead, has been to identify families of systems that enhance flux under different conditions, rather than to classify transport mechanisms in detail.

-The optimization process posed challenges at times, especially for the coherent model and OQS Model II.
-In the coherent model, particularly with long-range tunneling, the steady-state populations were highly sensitive to small changes in energy levels, resulting in complex, rugged flux landscapes with numerous local maxima that complicated optimization.
+The optimization process posed challenges at times, especially for the Coherent Model and OQS Model II.
+In the coherent model, particularly with long-range tunneling, the steady-state populations were highly sensitive to small changes in energy levels, resulting in complex, rugged energy landscapes with numerous local maxima that complicated optimization.
 For OQS Model II, the need to re-diagonalize the system Hamiltonian at each energy iteration further increased computational demands, making the optimization considerably slower compared to OQS Model I under the same parameters.